-4- Terms of access
+4. Terms of access

-The Principal Investigator (PI) shall direct the project and is expected to be an essential participant in its implementation.
+The Principal Investigator (or Project leader) shall direct the project and is expected to be an essential participant in its implementation.
 The PI will have the overall responsibility for the management of the project and interactions with PRACE.